Sakib62/SWE_SUST/4thSemester/SWE233_OperatingSystem&SystemProgramming/readme.md

 <blockquote>
 Each process has process ID.
 But it is local to machine.
-<br>My Pc is destination.
+<br>User Pc is destination.
 All different tabs are process.

 Via IP, network is detected.
 IPV4: 32bit, IPV6: 128bit
 <br>Then service based Id.
 Now nearly all program are network oriented.
 </blockquote>
 </details>

+<b>Web server:</b>
+> Makes environment/platform ready.<br>
+> Server needs to host service that it wishes to provide.

 <details><summary><b>Browsing</b></summary>